isma907/mindata-heroes/README.md

 run `npm start`

-Switch to `NGRX branch` to see the NGRX Version
+Switch to `SIGNALS-Version` to see Angular Signals alternative.

 ## e2e Testing Cypress